How can we claim that EFT and Tapping is efficient?

-NOTE: Wikipedia is NOT a reliable source of information when it comes to EFT, even though EFT is an evidence based method approved by the prestigious APA, American Phsychology Association.
+NOTE: Wikipedia is NOT a reliable source of information when it comes to EFT, inpite of the above.
 For some reason, they are refusing to take in new scientific data on Tapping procedures.
 You have to go to the source studies to get reliable information.
 I give some links further down on this page.

 Research on EFT and weight loss (article here):

 Associate Prof Stapleton said she had just wrapped up the latest phase of her research, which found EFT was superior in lessening food cravings.
 “The latest research showed that EFT led to longer-term benefits with those involved in the study able to decrease their food cravings and anxiety symptoms over a 12-month period,” she said.
 “Those who undertook CBT on the other hand did not manage to maintain the decrease in cravings at their six and 12-month follow up.
 “This is a significant finding, considering CBT is the standard treatment for overweight adults.”
 The study showed that EFT was superior in the long term in areas of food cravings, power over food, restraint ability and anxiety.

 - www.EFTUniverse.com An gigantic databank with use cases, stories and manuals.
 Their newsletter is highly recommended!

 - EFT scientific research is found here: http://www.eftuniverse.com/research-studies/research

 - Latest stress related study is summarized in this article: Breakthroughs in Energy Psychology: A New Way to Heal the Body and Mind:

 - Dr. Church demonstrates in this study a 24 percent decrease in cortisol levels after only one hour of EFT.